 What’s your favorite variety of Girl Scout Cookie?
-I LOVE Thin Mints, and made an allergy friendly version that you can find here.
+I’ve always been fond of thin mints, and I made a recipe for gluten free vegan thin mints that is easy and delicious.
 And yes, the homemade variety is awesome frozen, if that’s your favorite way to eat them.

 I know a lot families with nut allergies (our family included) miss Tagalongs or Peanut Butter Patties.
 There’s something about a sugar cookie base with creamy peanut butter and a chocolate coating that’s just magic.

 Fortunately, it’s pretty easy to make allergy friendly Tagalongs at home.
 I bet this will become a favorite recipe for your family, too!

 Sunbutter makes an excellent spread made from sunflower seeds, or if you can have soy, you can try Wowbutter.
 For this recipe, really any seed or even nut butter that suits your dietary needs would work well.

 You can make these cookies any size that you like – I used a small biscuit cutter about 1.5 inches in diameter.